|

 of occupants, either assuming a distributed effect of the behaviour or ignoring occupant

 behaviour entirely.
-In contrast, buildingEXODUS is able to examine the impact of a
+In contrast, buildingEXODUS is able to examine the impact of a number of

-specific parameters (behavioural, procedural, environmental and configurational) upon the
+(behavioural, procedural, environmental and configurational) upon the results generated.
+In addition,

-a simulation graphically, allowing a more straightforward means of explaining the results
+buildingEXODUS can demonstrate the results of a simulation graphically, allowing a more straightforward

-of a simulation.
+means of explaining the results of a simulation.

-Q7: How do I randomise occupants in a controlled manner during the Batch Mode
+Q9: How do I randomise occupants in a controlled manner during the Batch Mode

 process?